Anjiembadi/KNN-Implementation-From-Scratch/README.md

 # 📊 K-Nearest Neighbors (KNN) From Scratch

-A Machine Learning project that implements the **K-Nearest Neighbors (KNN) algorithm from scratch using Python**, without relying on pre-built libraries like Scikit-learn.
+A Machine Learning project that implements the **K-Nearest Neighbors (KNN) algorithm from scratch using Python in a Jupyter Notebook**, without relying on pre-built libraries like Scikit-learn.

 This project demonstrates a complete ML pipeline for **distance calculation, neighbor selection, majority voting, and prediction**, helping understand the core working of KNN at a fundamental level.